thirdweb-dev/contracts/docs/IAirdropERC721Claimable.md

-Thirdweb&#39;s &#39;Airdrop&#39; contracts provide a lightweight and easy to use mechanism  to drop tokens.  `AirdropERC721` contract is an airdrop contract for ERC721 tokens.
+Thirdweb&#39;s `Airdrop` contracts provide a lightweight and easy to use mechanism  to drop tokens.  `AirdropERC721Claimable` contract is an airdrop contract for ERC721 tokens.
+It follows a  pull mechanism for transfer of tokens, where allowlisted recipients can claim tokens from  the contract.